Information for Law Enforcement

 Guidance Around Users' Privacy Concerns

 Snap is committed to assisting law enforcement while respecting the privacy and rights of our users.
-Once we have received and established the legitimacy of a legal process request for user data, we respond in compliance with applicable legal and privacy requirements.
+Once we have received and established the validity of a legal request for Snapchat account records, we respond in compliance with applicable law and privacy requirements.

 How to Promote Safety

-While it's true that we value ephemerality, some account information may be retrieved by law enforcement through proper legal process.
-At times, this could mean assisting law enforcement with preventing illegal activities and actioning accounts for terms of service violations.
+While it's true that we value ephemerality, some account information may be retrieved by law enforcement through valid legal process.
+At times, this could mean assisting law enforcement with preventing illegal activities and actioning accounts for violations of Snap’s Terms of Service.
 We also assist with exigent situations and imminent threats to life, such as school shooting threats, bomb threats, and missing persons cases.

 Share with your community how they can report to Snap!